Leonardocvaleriano/CleanArchitecturePostsAndroidApp/README.md

-##Project Posts Android App
+##  Posts Android App Project

-#Introduction
+# Introduction

-Build an app with a clean code structure using the MVVM design pattern that consumes an API of posts with the Ktor Client.
+Develop an app with a clean code structure, utilizing the MVVM design pattern.
+The app will interact with a Posts API using Ktor and store the data in a database using Room.

-#Technologies
+# Technologies

-* Network interactions with Ktor Client
+* Ktor Client (Network interactions via HTTP requests)
+* Room (Data store)
 * Jetpack Compose UI
 * Type safety in Navigation Compose
 * Hilt(DI)
 * M3 guidelines

-#Structure
+# Structure
 * Clean code architecture
 * MVVM